Dalton Philips: Tenure at DAA

-Dalton was CEO of DAA from 2017-2022.
+Dalton was CEO of DAA from 2017 to 2022.
 In 2019, the DAA saw record-breaking passenger numbers.
 In 2020, Covid was “the most serious crisis that has ever faced the international aviation sector and our business,” according to Dalton.
 By June 2020, the pandemic had already cost DAA €160m in lost revenue, with passengers decreased by 99%.
-The DAA implemented a series of public health measures to protect and enhance the health and safety of passengers and staff as a result of Covid-19.
-In October 2020, Dublin Airport anti-Covid-19 measures received accreditation from global industry body Airports Council International (ACI).
+The DAA implemented a series of public health measures to protect and enhance the health and safety of passengers and staff as a result of COVID-19.
+In October 2020, Dublin Airport anti-COVID-19 measures received accreditation from global industry body Airports Council International (ACI).